 In the mid-1980s, an independent Burger King restaurant added a small soft-modular-play unit to the outside of its restaurant.
 Sales dramatically increased.
 Thus began what has become a major trend of adding children's play and entertainment areas to quick-service restaurants.

 Some restaurants concepts have successfully integrated food and entertainment into what is called restaurant-entertainment or eatertainment concepts.
 Perhaps one of the earliest examples of this eatertainment phenomenon are Chuck E. Cheese's restaurants.
 Another example of restaurant-entertainment that caters to an adult market is Dave & Buster's.
 What are known as pizza and games concepts, such as Peter Piper Pizza, fall into this category.
 The newest form of eatertainment venues is family pizza buffet/entertainment centers.
 These range in size from 25,000 to 80,000 square feet.
 When the entertainment is less interactive and more in the form of immersion theming, the facilities are referred to as "theme restaurants".

-The White Hutchinson Leisure & Learning Group has over twenty years’ broad-base experience and expertise in feasibility, design and full start-up of food and beverage facilities in entertainment and edutainment facilities, as well as stand-alone eatertainment or restaurant-entertainment facilities.
+The White Hutchinson Leisure & Learning Group has over 26-years-broad-base experience and expertise in feasibility, design and full start-up of food and beverage facilities in entertainment and edutainment facilities, as well as stand-alone eatertainment or restaurant-entertainment facilities.
 Our work includes name and brand development; full architectural, interior design and kitchen design; menu, recipe, product sourcing and full kitchen start-up and training and operational consulting.

 Our development work has included the design of major food service components in entertainment and edutainment facilities including: